S7-OpenLearning-Individual/DesignPatternPedia/README.md

 7. All docs/pages are `.mdx` files.
 8. Code compiles and tests pass.
 9. Directories follow the correct pattern structure.
-10. Each page is built using the [page structure](#page-structure).
+10. Each page is built using the [template](/template.mdx) (validated by `npm run lint:mdx`).
-11. Custom components should not use a title, they should use the correct heading level in the page itself to ensure proper url based linking.
+11. Custom components should not implement their own title, they should use the correct heading (#) level in the page itself to ensure proper url based linking.
 12. Images need to have padding applied around them, optimally `2rem`.

 ## Installation